BracketLabs/template-library/README.md

 ### Relationships

-Id columns are ignore and can be removed from your csvs.
+Id columns are ignored and can be removed from your csvs.
 In order to relate a child to a parent you can follow this pattern:

 `${ObjectName}{csv_row_number}`